 The NRP Policy Board will approve all funding awards.
 It is the prerogative of the Policy Board to determine the number and amount of awards.
 The Policy Board may award less than the total amount available.

-Following Policy Board approval the Minneapolis Community Development Agency (MCDA) will assign a contract administrator for each project.
-The MCDA contract administrator will be responsible for facilitating the execution of loan agreements.
+Following Policy Board approval the Minneapolis Department of Community Planning and Economic Development (CPED) will assign a contract administrator for each project.
+The CPED contract administrator will be responsible for facilitating the execution of loan agreements.

 SELECTION CRITERIA: